On the cozero-divisor graphs assosciated to rings: Introduction

-It is pertinent as well as interesting to study the spectral properties of matrices associated with graphs.
-Since spectral graph theory has wide application in many areas like mathematical sciences, computer sciences, chemistry, physics etc. Inspired by this, we studied the Laplacian eigenvales of cozero-divisor graph associated with the ring $\mathbb{Z}_n$.
+In this paper, we study the Laplacian spectrum and the Wiener index of the cozero-divisor graph associated with the ring $\mathbb{Z}_n$.
 The paper is arranged as follows: In Section 2, we recall necessary results and fix our notations which are used throughout the paper.
-In Section 3, we study the structure of $\Gamma^{'}(\mathbb{Z}_n)$.
-Section 4, deals with the Laplacian spectrum of cozero-divisor graph of the ring $\mathbb{Z}_n$ for $n = p^{n_1}q^{n_2}$, where $p, q$ are distinct prime.
+In Section 3, we study the structure of $\Gamma'(\mathbb{Z}_n)$.
+Section 4 deals with the Laplacian spectrum of the cozero-divisor graph of the ring $\mathbb{Z}_n$ for $n = p^{n_1}q^{n_2}$, where $p, q$ are distinct primes.
+In Section 5, the Laplacian spectral radius and the algebraic connectivity of $\Gamma'(\mathbb{Z}_n)$ have been investigated.
+The Wiener index of $\Gamma'(\mathbb{Z}_n)$ has been obtained in Section 6.